 If there are several futures spread instruments, the state of which has to be changed to Continuous, then the sequence, in which they are processed, is of relevance, due to the synthetic nature of the uncrossing trade.
-The futures spread instruments are processed in the usual sequence, i.e. the futures spread instrument that has the earlier expiry date in the first leg gets the priority, and if the futures spread instruments have the same first leg, then the futures spread instrument that has the earlier expiry date in the futures spread instrument that has the priority.
+The futures spread instruments are processed in the usual sequence, i.e. the futures spread instrument that has the earlier contract date in the first leg gets the priority, and if the futures spread instruments have the same first leg, then the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the spread instrument that has the earlier contract date in the spread instrument that has the earlier contract date in the futures spread instrument that has the earlier contract date in the spread instrument that has the earlier contract date in the second leg gets the priority.